Thursday, November 7, 2024

 Nevertheless, one interesting recording occurred just a couple of days ago.
 The images aren't great, but an animal I have never caught on my cams before, and which I can't identify, passed through.
 Drop me an email if you can tell what it is.

-As I was riding home, I stopped to photograph another group of black-necked stilts and realized that another part of this feeling that it's the end of something is also related to the election season having come to an end.
+As I was riding home from the mountain this afternoon, I stopped to photograph another group of black-necked stilts and realized that another part of this feeling that it's the end of something is related to the election season having come to an end.
 We're going to be leaving familiar territory to embark on a weird adventure, but at least the next couple of months will be a good time to grab some R&R.

 Buffleheads in Richardson Bay